-The Easton Planning and Zoning Commission is considering changing the town’s zoning to include a commercial zone in the vicinity of the firehouse green and Route 59 area.
-Certain non-residential uses might be allowed, such as galleries, craft centers, antiques stores, small retail stores, professional offices, and public buildings.
-Citizens for Easton has long advocated keeping Easton’s zoning as is.
-There have been various proposals over the years to expand or create so-called “commercial districts.”
+There have been various proposals over the years to expand or create commercial centers.
 Our reasons for advocating otherwise can perhaps best be summed up in a word: Why?
 Why allow more traffic?
 Why allow more congestion?
 Why allow more pollution?
 Why create something that will inevitably lead to more development pressure, town hall oversight, and potentially threaten an already stressed watershed?
 Yes, to an extent, our argument is based on a camel’s-nose-in-the-tent premise.
-By letting the proverbial camel in, the consequences are impossible to predict, other than the obvious and immediate ones noted (click here for our flyer on this issue).
+By letting the proverbial camel in, the consequences are impossible to predict, other than the obvious and immediate ones noted.
 The basics continue to apply:

 - Easton is predominantly a suburban town with an agrarian and natural character.
 The three-acre zoning was put in place to protect the town’s extensive watershed lands.
 The current 2006 Plan of Conservation & Development had correctly and thoughtfully reasoned that Easton’s role primarily should be that of “providing pure water, clean air and permanent green space to support a livable environment for the half million people of the area.”

-- The commercial district, which P&Z is considering incorporating into the update of the Town Plan of Conservation and Development, is in close proximity to a tributary draining directly into the Easton Reservoir, less than one half mile away.
-The likelihood of so-called “non-point source pollution” such as oil and toxic chemicals from spills, sanitation dumpsters, septic, delivery trucks and runoff impervious surfaces from parking lots is increased.
+- The commercial center, which P&Z is considering incorporating into the update of the Town Plan of Conservation and Development, is in close proximity to a tributary draining directly into the Easton Reservoir, less than one half mile away.
+The likelihood of so-called “non-point source pollution” such as oil and run off from spills, sanitation dumpsters, septic, delivery trucks and impervious surfaces from parking lots is increased.
 When this occurs in the watershed of a public drinking water supply, it may lead to conditions that could threaten the water quality.